 How much fun can you have for $10 these days?
 Quite a lot if you know where to find it.
-From Melbourne Festival’s shiny new installation to a crafty cocktail, here’s the lowdown on the loose-change high life.
+From getting lost in the House of Mirrors to a crafty cocktail, here’s the lowdown on the loose-change high life.

 1. Mid-week margaritas at Hello José and the espresso martini happy hour at Melbourne Public.